Firrellum/gaem/README.md

 ## Config

-Game runs at 120 FPS
+Game aims and caps at 120 FPS

 ## Controls